xtaran/systray-mdstat/README.md

 Use Case
 --------

-The use cases for this utility is probably rather restricted:
+The use cases for this utility are probably rather restricted:

 * Desktop or laptop with
   [Linux Software RAID](https://raid.wiki.kernel.org/) (i.e. at least